jejikeh/invaders/README.md

-# Jai Invaders rewritten in Golang
+# Jai Invaders rewritten in Go

 This is clone of Invaders example from Jai Language developed by Jonathan Blow.
-It's rewritten in Golang apparently.
+It's rewritten in Go apparently.